Generic Name: amphetamine

 The most common side effects of Dyanavel XR are similar to those associated with other amphetamine medications, and are as follows: dry mouth, decreased appetite, weight loss, stomach pain, nausea, trouble sleeping, restlessness, extreme mood changes, dizziness, and increased heart rate.

-Other serious side effects include slowed growth in children, and new or exacerbated heart and mental problems.
+Other serious side effects include new or exacerbated heart and mental problems.
 Taking Dyanavel XR may impair your or your teenager’s ability to drive, operate machinery, or perform other potentially dangerous tasks.
 This side effect usually wears off with time.
+There has been some concern that stimulants may cause a slowing of growth in children and adolescents, however research findings are mixed.
+Some studies show no impact on growth at all,1 while others find what is considered “negligible” slowing of growth.2 If you find evidence of suppressed growth in your child, talk to your doctor about what steps might help.
 If side effects are bothersome, or do not go away, talk to your doctor.

 Most people taking this medication do not experience any of these side effects.

 Report to your doctor any heart-related problems or a family history of heart and blood pressure problems.
 Patients with structural cardiac abnormalities and other serious heart problems have experienced sudden death, stroke, and heart attack while taking Dyanavel XR.
 Stimulants can increase blood pressure and heart rate.
 Physicians should monitor these vital signs closely during treatment.
 Call your doctor immediately if you or your child experiences warning signs such as chest pain, shortness of breath, or fainting while taking Dyanavel XR.